 The problem now is that – whilst these places are still incredible to visit – they are becoming ‘over-touristed’.
 It is time to start looking at the off the beaten path destinations, the provinces that have not seen a tourism boom, but are no less beautiful.
 Enter the province of Trat Thailand.

-Bordering Cambodia on the East, Chanthaburi Province in the North and the Gulf of Thailand in the South, Trat is a relatively quiet coastal province that is has recently started to attract an international audience – and for good reason.
+Bordering Cambodia in Eastern Thailand, Chanthaburi Province in the North and the Gulf of Thailand in the South, Trat is a relatively quiet coastal province that is has recently started to attract an international audience – and for good reason.

 Koh Chang is the largest tropical island in Thailand after Phuket and home to the Koh Chang National Park (which also encompasses Koh Mak and Koh Kood) with each promoting sustainable and eco-travel initiatives and some of the most beautiful landscapes you are ever going to see in Asia.
 I’m sure you will be adding Trat to your Thai bucket list in no time!